3 Free Deck Building Estimate Templates (2026)

 These templates give you a solid foundation for new deck builds, composite upgrades, and repair projects.
 Customize them with your local pricing, add your branding, and start sending professional estimates that win more jobs.

 If you are ready to move beyond spreadsheets, Projul’s estimating features let you build, send, and track estimates from your phone or computer.
-Create estimates on the job site right after a customer meeting, send them for approval with one tap, and convert accepted estimates into active projects automatically.
+Create estimates on the job site right after a customer meeting, send them for e-signature approval with one tap, and convert accepted estimates into active projects automatically.
+Track your crew’s hours with built-in time tracking, manage your customer contacts in Projul’s CRM, and run everything from any device.

-Projul offers three plans with no per-user fees.
+Projul offers three plans starting at $399/month with no per-user fees.
 Rated 9.8 out of 10 on G2.
-Check out pricing or schedule a live demo and see how it works for your crew.
+Book a Free Demo and see how it works for your crew.

 📥 Get Your Free Deck Building Estimate Templates